mihirchronicles/themihirchronicles.github.io/src/content/notes/on-design-system.md

 draft: false
 path: "/notes/on-design-system"
 ---
 I have been working on Design System at Morningstar since 2018.
 There is so much I have learned.
 For this reason, I wanted to document those important lessons.
-I am no expert, but below are the notes on my observation made and experiences gained while helping build a Design System.
+I am no expert, but below are the notes on my observations made and experiences gained while helping build a Design System.

 ## Overview

 The team has gone through 3 versions of the library since I joined.
-The team is meticulously process driven shaped by Nathan Curtis of Eight Shapes since early days of the team.
+The team is meticulously process driven shaped by Nathan Curtis of Eight Shapes since the early days of the team.
 That culture of process is still present and the team continues to evolve as it overcomes challenges and solve problems.

 > A highly disciplined team that is ruthless about process, rigor and attention to details.
 This ensures delivery with high quality.
 The process is transparent and honest.
 Team members are compassionate but firm; they challenge one another and others.
 But, don't become married to process. — Nathan Curtis